buddhiprab/retail-banking/README.md

 Developed by: Buddhi Prabhath

-This application has been developed using below tech stack
+This application has been developed using

 * Java 8
 * Maven 3.5.2